 - A lack of communication at this stage can put the client on edge and harm an otherwise warm relationship.

 - A lack of discourse about the change requests may mean that key questions and talking points are missed.

 - A lack of an explicit confirmation could be considered rude, so it’s important for marketing project managers to act quickly.

 You should be sure to keep your stakeholders updated as much as possible.
 Before assuring them of the next steps you’ll take to move the project forward, thank them for their constructive and insightful change requests.

-Marketing project managers oversee the creation of some truly wonderful projects.
-They’re impressive on both a conceptual and technical level.
-It’s completely normal for you and your team to feel proud of the work you’ve created.
+Marketing project managers oversee the creation of some truly wonderful projects and it’s completely normal for you and your team to feel proud of the work you’ve created.

 Before going through change requests, remind yourself that everyone wants the project to be the best it can be.
 Also, remember that people have different communication styles.
 If a piece of feedback sounds harsh, it’s rare for there to be any ill intent behind it.

 It’s absolutely critical for you to follow up on any doubts you have.
-Perhaps a project manager receives an unclear change request, but passes it along to his or her team anyway.
-If so, chaos could quickly ensue.
-Your team can become disengaged and frustrated, which would damage the project, rather than improve it.
+Perhaps you received an unclear change request, but passed it along to your team anyway.
+As benign as it may look, this can quickly turn the project into chaos.

 That’s why it’s very important for you to prevent this scenario from occurring.
 It’s better to double check with your stakeholders than eventually make an error.

 Your team should feel happy and confident while working.
 Being a project manager, you have a role of mediating between your team and stakeholders.
 It’s a tiring job, and it requires a lot of tact and great communication skills.